 Summary

-A low formed northeast of Cooktown on 21 February and moved generally eastwards over the following days.
-Conditions were favourable for development and Tropical Cyclone Alfred was named at 4 pm AEST (0600 UTC) 23 February.
-Alfred turned to the south on 25 February and continued to intensify.
+Tropical low 22U formed northeast of Cooktown on 21 February and moved generally eastwards over the following days.
+Conditions were favourable for development and Tropical Cyclone Alfred was named at 10am AEST (0000 UTC, AEST=UTC+10) 23 February, while about 320 km northeast of Willis Island.
+Alfred turned to the south overnight of 24 February and continued to intensify.

 Alfred caused significant damage to southeast Queensland and northeastern New South Wales through damaging wind gusts, heavy rainfall with subsequent flooding impacts and severe coastal erosion of beaches.